 Other sites to consider include StudyPool or Chegg that are more oriented to online tutoring.

 Knowing how to sew a button or fix a small tear in a garment allows you to greatly extend the life of that garment, and doing so means that you have less need to go to the store to buy more clothes.

-If you are good at that, you can do things like buttoning your pants or modifying your clothes or even making your own clothes.
+If you are talented at that, you can do things like buttoning your pants or modifying your clothes or even making your own clothes.

-It can be really good to repair clothes that are in bad shape, Razia once told me she amends her clothes myself.
-The best part?
+It can be really good to repair clothes that are in bad shape, The best part?
 You are converting your time into lower clothing bills.

 This allows you to convert some thread into an incredible item, spending perhaps $ 10 or $ 15 on something that would cost a lot, much more in the store.
-She turns her time into lower gift accounts.
+You turn your time into lower gift accounts.

 Food preservation is a small hobby that allows you to convert the extra food you have on hand into items that can be stored long-term and used later.

 There are many strategies: canning, freezing, and drying are among the most common.